crate/crate/docs/general/ddl/replication.rst

           This range is the default value.
 --------- ---------------------------------------------------------------------
 ``2-4``   Each table will require at least two replicas for CrateDB to consider
-          it fully replicated (i.e., a *green* :ref:`health status
+          it fully replicated (i.e., a *green* replication :ref:`health status
-          <ddl-replication-health>`).
+          <sys-health-def>`).

-          If the cluster has five nodes, CrateDB will create four replicas, with each replica located on a different node from its respective primary.
+          If the cluster has five nodes, CrateDB will create four replicas and allocate each one to a node that does not hold the corresponding primary.

-          If a cluster has four nodes or fewer, CrateDB would have to locate one or more replica shards on the same node as the respective primary shard.
-As a result, the table would have a *yellow* :ref:`health status <ddl-replication-health>`.
+          Suppose a cluster has four nodes or fewer.
+In that case, CrateDB will be unable to allocate every replica to a node that does not hold the corresponding primary, putting the table into :ref:`underreplication
+          <ddl-replication-underreplication>`.
+As a result, CrateDB will give
+          the table a *yellow* replication :ref:`health status
+          <sys-health-def>`.
 --------- ---------------------------------------------------------------------
 ``0-all`` CrateDB will create one replica shard for every node that is
           available in addition to the node that holds the primary shard.